The-Impact-Project/main_2019-20_HM_exp/README.md

 # main_2019-20_HM_exp

 ## Summary
 This contains the list pull, randomization, and analysis files for the 7 state HM study from Fall 2019 to 2020.
 The program is being run in AZ, CO, FL, ME, MI, NV, and PA.
+UPDATE: Because things are a bit of shitshow, we ended up cutting PA and NV from this experiment; those states were not able to start their programs on time for it to make sense to run the survey there, and we did not want to delay the survey.

 ## Programs
 The programs vary from state to state.
-However they all are starting in October or November 2019 and will culminate in a mid-point survey in December.
+However they all started in October or November 2019 and culminated in a mid-point survey in December.
 Check with each state director for better info on each program, or look in the google drive in the experiments folder.

 ## Listpull